 A great online survey provides you with clear, reliable, actionable insight to inform your decision-making.
 Great surveys have higher response rates, higher quality data and are easy to fill out.

-Follow these 10 tips to create great surveys, improve the response rate of your survey, and the quality of the data you gather, by following these basic rules of good surveying.
+Follow these 10 tips to create great surveys, improve the response rate of your survey, and improve the quality of the data you gather.

 SurveyMonkey is a web–based online survey tool packed with industry–leading features designed by noted market researchers.